johnfedoruk/bangular/aio/content/guide/testing.md

 Good developers write both kinds of tests for the same application part, often in the same spec file.
 Write simple _isolated_ unit tests to validate the part in isolation.
-Write _Angular_ tests to validate the part as it interacts with Angular, updates the DOM, and collaborates with the rest of the application.
+Write _Bangular_ tests to validate the part as it interacts with Bangular, updates the DOM, and collaborates with the rest of the application.